joaowenzel/grain_tracking/README.md

 <br />

-These two graphics show the main direction of the grains displacement and the magnitude of its velocity in each region of the dune.
-In both cases, the dune centroid is plotted in the central point of the graphic.
+These two charts show the main direction of the grains displacement and the magnitude of its velocity in each region of the dune.
+In both cases, the dune centroid is plotted in the central point of the chart.

- ### Radial mesh & Graphic
+ ### Radial mesh & chart

  <br />